 However, you need to choose the right influencers and create a relationship before you can work alongside them.
 It’s important to properly research the influencer and ensure that they display values and traits that will complement the brand.

 Moreover, social media tools will help you assess the level of interaction that these influencers receive.
-This will inevitably determine the amount of success that you will find through collaboration.
+This will inevitably determine the success you will find through collaboration.

 4. Using Live Video for Greater Reach and Interaction

-For many people, live video can seem like a rather daunting task but statistics show that this form of media is one of the most powerful for marketing and advertising.
+For many people, live video can seem rather daunting, but statistics show that this form of media is one of the most powerful for marketing and advertising.
 Although this doesn’t come as a surprise, Patel says that video is always the best way to demonstrate transparency and authenticity.

-While video is also still the fastest and most convenient option for marketers, there is also the uncertainty of live video that appeals to users.
-Most social media users appreciate the fact that anything can happen on live video and this is entertaining – especially when things go wrong.
+While video is still the fastest and most convenient option for marketers, the uncertainty of live video appeals to users.
+Most social media users appreciate the fact that anything can happen on live video, and this is entertaining—especially when things go wrong.

-Facebook and YouTube are currently the most popular places from which to live stream.
-You will find that similar capabilities can now be found on other platforms.
+Facebook and YouTube are currently the most popular places to livestream.
+However, similar capabilities can now be found on other platforms.

 5. Use Instagram Stories (and Facebook Stories) Sooner Rather than Later